Federal, State or Local Laws

 The Educause Web pages have several USA Patriot Act documents in their resource library.

-The TEACH Act, passed by Congress on October 3, and signed into law by the president on November 2, 2002, relaxes certain copyright restrictions to make it easier for accredited nonprofit colleges and universities to use materials in technology-mediated educational settings.
+The TEACH Act, signed into law on November 2, 2002, relaxes certain copyright restrictions to make it easier for accredited nonprofit colleges and universities to use materials in technology-mediated educational settings.
 But the new law carries with it obligations that have privacy and security implications: institutions that want to take advantage of the relaxed copyright restrictions must limit "to the extent technologically feasible" the transmission of such content to students who actually are enrolled in a particular course, and they must use appropriate technological means to prohibit the unauthorized retransmission of such information.
 In other words, the TEACH Act may require institutions to implement technical copy protection measures and to authenticate the identity of users of electronic course content.

 Digital Millennium Copyright Act (DMCA)